ACGME number: 300-35-11-253

 Residency Training Program Leadership: The pathology residency training program at Weill Cornell is a high priority, as evidenced by a robust infrastructure which allows for regular assessment and change when necessary to maintain continued excellence.
 The program is directed by Steven Salvatore, MD, a long-time faculty member and advocate of resident education.
 He and members of the leadership committee — which consists of two anatomic pathology faculty members, two laboratory medicine faculty members, the chief and assistant chief residents, and the program coordinator — meet regularly to oversee the day-to-day workings of the program.
 In addition, one dedicated faculty member from anatomic pathology and another from laboratory medicine oversee and develop the resident didactic lecture series each academic year, and meet with the residency leadership on an ad hoc basis.

 Facilities: NewYork-Presbyterian Hospital is the major clinical affiliate and teaching hospital of Weill Cornell Medicine.
 NewYork-Presbyterian/Weill Cornell Medical Center, an 824-bed facility, is centrally located in a collaborative medical community that includes the Hospital for Special Surgery, Memorial-Sloan Kettering Cancer Center, and The Rockefeller University.

 Community: Weill Cornell is located in a beautiful residential neighborhood along the East River in Manhattan, within walking distance of Central Park and the midtown entertainment and shopping areas.
 Attractions include major museums, concert halls, theaters, and an opera house, all of which are easily accessible.
 There are numerous social events for residents, such as an annual holiday party at a private club.

-Stipends, Housing and Benefits: In 2016-2017, first-year residents received $64,271 per year; second-year residents, $67,625.
+Stipends, Housing and Benefits: Salaries are commensurate with the level of training at competitive rates for New York City.
 Housing is available for single and married house staff in apartments adjacent to the medical center maintained by NewYork-Presbyterian Hospital.
 All residents are covered under the NewYork-Presbyterian Hospital benefits program, which includes professional liability insurance, hospitalization, and uniforms.